horsewell/credit-risk-classification/report.md

 ## Summary

 This model isn't recommended for use.
 While it accurately predicts healthy loans with perfect precision, its ability to identify high-risk loans is less precise, which could pose a significant issue.
 False negatives in predicting high-risk loans mean that some risky loans might be approved before their unhealthy nature is recognised.
-Considering this, there are likely better models available that are avaliable for high-risk loan predictions.
+Considering this, there are likely better models avaliable that would predict high-risk loan with a better level of acuracy.